 Adequate criteria are needed to evaluate governance, risk management and controls.
 Internal auditors must ascertain the extent to which management and/or the board has established adequate criteria to determine whether objectives and goals have been accomplished.
 If adequate, internal auditors must use such criteria in their evaluation.
-If inadequate, internal auditors must work with management and/or the board to develop appropriate evaluation criteria.
+If inadequate, internal auditors must identify appropriate evaluation criteria through discussion with management and/or the board.